How To Graph An Inequality On A Coordinate Plane

 Mistake Why It Happens Fix

 Using a solid line for “<” or “>”.
 Confusing the meaning of equality inclusion.
-Day to day, Remember: solid = ≤ or ≥, dashed = < or >.
+Remember: solid = ≤ or ≥, dashed = < or >.
+That said,

 Testing a point that lies on the boundary.
-The test yields equality, giving a false sense of correctness.
-Still, Choose a point strictly off the line; the origin is safest unless the line passes through it.
+Still, The test yields equality, giving a false sense of correctness.
+Think about it: Choose a point strictly off the line; the origin is safest unless the line passes through it.

 Forgetting to reverse the inequality when multiplying/dividing by a negative number.
-Day to day, Algebraic slip.
-Also, When you multiply or divide both sides by a negative, flip the inequality sign.
+Algebraic slip.
+Even so, When you multiply or divide both sides by a negative, flip the inequality sign.

 Shading the wrong side of a curved boundary (parabola, circle).
-Day to day, Visual misinterpretation.
-Plot a test point first, then shade accordingly.
-Consider this:
+Here's the thing — Visual misinterpretation.
+Practically speaking, Plot a test point first, then shade accordingly.

 5. Frequently Asked Questions